negbook/nbk_damagemessage_freeversion/README.md

-If you want to paid me.It's Okay.
+If you want to paid me for a Scaleform version.It's Okay.
 [Paid Version(15usd):](https://forum.cfx.re/t/release-damage-message-for-fivem-paid/2348386)